KD-ARIO-RET-1

 How fast does Ariocarpus retusus grow?

-How should I water Ariocarpus retusus?
+Which pot should I choose for Ariocarpus retusus?

 Care reminder list